-It should come as no surprise that the colony credited with the founding of the Sons of Liberty and hosting the Boston Tea Party would also be considered the Cradle of Liberty.
+It should come as no surprise that the state earned the name of Cradle of Liberty.
+After all, Massachusetts hosted the founding of the Sons of Liberty and the Boston Tea Party.
 The list of notable names from history grows long from Massachusetts.
 Of course, their stories and the historic events leading up to the founding of a country make for fascinating tales.
-Patriots are the first to come to mind, but don’t stop there!
-Poets, inventors, authors, politicians, architects, activists, athletes and those who have managed the amazing.
-It’s much too long for these pages.
-So, you are encouraged to explore them further.

 With her numerous bays and abundant shorelines, Massachusetts offers many seaside escapes.
-Discover mountain exploration inland, and for those who seek urban adventure, there is plenty to be found.
-Everywhere you go, there’s history, beauty and perhaps a bit of an adjustment to the New England language.
+Discover mountain exploration inland, and for those who seek urban adventure, encounter adventures there, too.
+Everywhere you go, there’s history, beauty, and perhaps a bit of an adjustment to the New England language.
 Either way, dive into the food, the past and the future of Massachusetts.

 During National Massachusetts Day, explore all the adventures, history and more the state has to offer with National Day Calendar.
 Share your favorites by using #NationalMassachusettsDay on social media.

-There very obvious when the topic of Massachusetts food comes to the table is Boston Cream Pie.
+We’ll start with the obvious when the topic of Massachusetts food comes to the table: Boston Cream Pie.
 What other states would this layered, hot milk cake hail from?
 Well, to be specific, it was created in 1856 in the kitchen of the Omni Parker House Hotel in Boston and is still made there today.